 From version 3.8 SP5, the SmartSpace Application REST API supports Bearer authentication.
+From version 3.9, the REST API requires authentication by default.
 The two OAuth flows that Ubisense support are Authorization Code Flow with PKCE and Client Credentials flow.